Ronlin1/Ronlin1/README.md

 🔸FinTechs  <br>

 #### 🌱 I’m currently learning:
-Almost anything in tech as I am a tech enthusiast and lover of what technology especially it's impact in the world.<br>
+Almost anything in tech as I am a tech enthusiast and lover of technology especially its impact on the world.<br>
 Some of the technologies that I am learning include:

 🔸Node JS with EJS <br>
-🔸C <br>
+🔸C | Embedded Systems <br>
+🔸Artificial Intelligence <br>
 🔸Flutter <br>
-🔸Smart Contracts | Ethereum <br>
+🔸Robotics Process Automation <br>
 🔸All tech lifelong learner <br>
 <div align="left">
   <a href="https://app.daily.dev/AfroBoy" target="_blank">